 - No customer support via chat, email or phone

 Why we chose it: Electrum is our pick as the best Bitcoin wallet because of its extensive security features and high degree of customizability.

 Founded in 2011, Electrum is one of the oldest and most well-known crypto wallets today.
 It’s also one of the few remaining crypto wallets that only deals in Bitcoin, a currency that Electrum is uniquely outfitted to support.

 The wallet hosts a variety of robust security features, including 2FA, transaction proof checking, and multi-signature wallet support.
 Moreover, users can adjust their fees depending on how long they’re willing to wait for a transaction to be completed: Pay more in fees, and your transaction will be executed faster.

-One of the wallet’s greatest assets is that it uses a lightweight client.
-Light clients can be set up in a matter of minutes and take up less space than traditional wallet clients on your computer.
-By using simple payment verification (SPV), the wallet only downloads parts of the blockchain, which speeds up transactions without compromising security.
+One of the wallet’s greatest assets is that it uses a light client, which can be set up in a matter of minutes and takes up less space than traditional wallet clients on your computer.
+By using simple payment verification (SPV), the wallet only downloads parts of the blockchain, speeding up transactions without compromising security.

 - Open-source wallet, which means its code is available for scrutiny, helping to build trust with consumers